rss2023/web-prod/_information/cfp.md

 * **Healthcare and Medical Robotics:** Rehabilitation Robotics, Mobility Aids, Navigation Aids, Robotic Prostheses, Exoskeletons, Robot-assisted Procedures, Smart Surgical Tools, Clinical Support Robots, Robots for Behavioral and Mental Health, Telehealth Robots, Ambulatory Care Robots
 * **Biological Robotics:** Biomimetic Robotics, Robotic Investigation of Biological Science and Systems, Neurobotics, Prosthetics, Robotics and Molecular Biology
 * **Mobile Robotics:** Mapping, Localization, Locomotion, Navigation, SLAM, Collision Avoidance, Exploration
+{% endcomment %}

 ## Special Journal Issues

 RSS maintains a strong on-going relationship with top robotics journals.
-In 2021, about _half_ of the selected papers will be invited for submission to special journal issues.
+In 2021, about _half_ of the selected papers will be invited for submission to a special issue of International Journal of Robotics Research (IJRR) and a special issue of Autonomous Robots (AuRo).
-In 2020, the most recently published special issues with RSS papers are [International Journal of Robotics Research (IJRR)](https://journals.sagepub.com/toc/ijra/39/2-3) and [Autonomous Robots (AuRo)](https://link.springer.com/journal/10514/volumes-and-issues/44-7).
+As of late 2020, the most recently published special issues with RSS papers are [International Journal of Robotics Research (IJRR)](https://journals.sagepub.com/toc/ijra/39/2-3) and [Autonomous Robots (AuRo)](https://link.springer.com/journal/10514/volumes-and-issues/44-7).

-{% comment %}
-About _half_ of the selected papers will be invited for submission to a special issue of International Journal of Robotics Research (IJRR) and a special issue of Autonomous Robots (AuRo).
-{% endcomment %}

 {% comment %}
 For example, out of the 57 accepted papers in RSS 2014, 15 appeared in the [IJRR Special Issue](http://ijr.sagepub.com/content/35/1-3.toc), and 13 in the [AuRo Special Issue](http://link.springer.com/journal/10514/39/3/page/1).